AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/capture_frames_tool.md

 ![UPDATED](../images/updated.png)

 The **Capture Frames** Tool lets you render frames to disk.
-The tool is integrated into the **Story Editor** workflow, and can also be initiated through Flow or Lua.
-For more information on using Flow, see
+The tool is integrated into the **Story Editor** workflow, and can also be initiated through Flow.
+For more information on using Flow, see the **Capture Frames** category in the [Stingray Flow Node Reference](../flow_ref/index.html)

 The following **Capture Settings** can be adjusted to control your output.
 See ~{ Capture frames to disk }~ for more information.